Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 weight: 100
 date: 2019-07-30
 ---
-Learn how you can configure webhooks to receive notifications from Amplify Central.
+This topic explains how to configure webhooks to receive notifications from Amplify Central.

 ## Before you start